jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 * As seen with PLAs, any boolean logic function can be implemented systematically

-    * In other words, any function can be physically created with configurations of and, or, and not gates
+    * In other words, any function can be physically created with configurations of AND, OR, and NOT gates

-* This means that the set of {and, or, not} gates is *Functionally complete*
+* This means that the set of {AND, OR, NOT} gates is *Functionally complete*
 * Although other gates exist, they are not necessary for implementing any function

     * Nevertheless, they may make configuring a circuit for some functionality simpler